LinCompbio/SCORCH2/evaluation/README.md

 - `--ps_consensus_weight`: Weight for SC2-PS predictions (default: 0.7)
 - `--pb_consensus_weight`: Weight for SC2-PB predictions (default: 0.3)
 - `--gpu`: Use GPU for prediction if available
-- `--output`: Output CSV file name to save results
+- `--output`: Output CSV file path to save results

 #### Virtual Screening Mode Arguments:
-- `--aggregate`: Aggregate results by taking the maximum confidence
+- `--aggregate`: Aggregate results by taking the maximum confidence (DUD-E,DEKOIS 2.0 (vina,ledock,surflex,gold) do not support result aggregation
+- since only one pose for each compound is available)
 - `--keyword`: Keyword to assign labels (`active` if dataset uses active/decoy, `inactive` if it uses active/inactive)

 #### Ranking Mode Arguments: